List of alien races in DC Comics: Scyllans

+Sh'strians

+An alien race of tiny humanoids from the planet Sh'str.
+Shortly before their planet was destroyed when their sun exploded in a supernova, a selected few arrived on Earth through a portal connecting the two planets.
+Realizing how gigantic humans were in comparison, the Sh'strians settled down in a duplicate of Kandor inside Superman's Fortress of Solitude.

+Shwarians

+The Shwarians are a human colony from the plant Shwar.
+Fire Lad of the Legion of Substitute Heroes is a known Shwarian.

 Sklarians

-The 'Sklarians from the planet Sklar are a yellow-skinned humanoid race.
+The Sklarians from the planet Sklar are a yellow-skinned humanoid race.
 They are represented by the Sklarian Raiders and Kono of the Legion of Super-Heroes.

 Slaggites

 The Slaggites (also known as Spitroids) from the planet Slagg survived a near-genocide after they rebelled against Citadel rule, represented by Shlagen of the Omega Men.

 Slyggians

-The Slyggians are the four-armed native sentient race of the planet Slyggia, these intelligent reptillian aliens are represented by Salakk of the Green Lantern Corps and Smythwick of the Sinestro Corps.
+The Slyggians are a four-armed reptilian humanoid species from the planet Slyggia.
+They are represented by Salakk of the Green Lantern Corps and Smythwick of the Sinestro Corps.

+Somhaturians

+The Somhaturians are a humanoid race from the planet Somhatur who are descended from the humans who were experimented on by the Dominators and are known to be hosts to various species of pathogen.
+Infectious Lass of the Legion of Substitute Heroes is a known Somhaturian.

 Sornaii

 The Sornaii are an apparently multiversally aware alien race who seem to serve a role similar to that of the Monitors, but on a lesser scale.

 Space Dolphins

-The Space Dolphins are alien cetaceans capable of surviving and navigating in the vacuum of outer space.
+The Space Dolphins are cetacean-like aliens capable of surviving and navigating in the vacuum of outer space.
 Two Space Dolphins have been seen in the company of Lobo.

 Spider Guild

 The Spider Guild are a race of alien merchants, traders, slavers and conquerors from the Vega star system.